BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A0_Appendices.md

 # Appendices

 The main body of this course suggests a fairly standard setup for Bitcoin testing.
-What follows is these appendices are a better explanation of that setup and some options for alternatives.
+What follows in these appendices are a better explanation of that setup and some options for alternatives.

 ## Objectives for This Section